As of last month, Photo Potpourri has been around for 15 years. The anniversary passed quietly; I’d actually forgotten about it until a few days ago.

 Myrtle Beach — As noted previously, I've to Myrtle Beach quite a bit since moving to North Carolina.
 It's the place where I've photographed the vast majority of the sunrises I've amassed over the years.
 So in addition to the photo leading off the post, I'll present the following Myrtle Beach photos below, captured at various times.

-Visits to Indiana small-college campuses — During my "Game Day" project, which encompassed shooting football along with campus landscapes at small colleges and university in Indiana (the shoots for the Monon Classic mentioned above were part of this), I found myself pleasingly surprised at what so many Indiana small campuses had to offer.
+Visits to Indiana small-college campuses — During my "Game Day" project, which encompassed shooting football along with campus landscapes at small colleges and universities in Indiana (the shoots for the Monon Classic mentioned above were part of this), I found myself pleasingly surprised at what so many Indiana small campuses had to offer.
 I started at Hanover College, whose campus overlooks the Ohio River in southern Indiana, and with so many others after that, I kept being impressed by what these schools did to make themselves visually and aesthetically appealing.
 I probably was most surprised by my visit to Rose-Hulman Institute of Technology in Terre Haute.
 I'm not sure why I went there with low expectations, but I did, and boy, was I way off.
 It's up there with Hanover and Anderson University among the top three that impressed me most.

 For Hanover, I could go the easy route and show a shot I took of the Ohio River from the campus bluffs, but instead, I'll present the first photo below, a backlit image of a campus fountain, which was among my favorites of the shoot.
 The second photo is a section of The Valley, Anderson University’s hilly "substitute" for green open malls found at most campuses.
 The third photo is Speed Lake at Rose-Hulman, with Percopo Hall in the background on the left and White Chapel on the right.